South Dakota governor orders review of Chinese investments

 China’s government has worked in recent years to exert stronger ties to companies by pushing the development of party cells, which are small committees of Communist Party members, within companies.
 But it’s not clear how much influence the cells have on company operations, and experts say the relationship between the party and business is complicated.

-Noem called on the Investment Council to propose a plan to divest from Chinese companies.
+It isn’t clear whether Noem’s orders will have any real effect.
+In the Investment Council’s most recent annual report, China did not make it onto a list of the top ten countries where it has invested.
+Noem said that if any investments in Chinese companies are found, the council should propose a plan to take its money elsewhere.

 Last year, the Investment Council reviewed its portfolio to determine if it had invested in Russian companies after that country invaded Ukraine, but determined that there were not any direct investments in Russian companies.

 U.S. President Joe Biden last year expanded a list of Chinese companies whose shares are off-limits to American investors because of their purported links to the Chinese military and surveillance.
 Chinese officials vehemently objected to that move.